-Type of Work: (a) to provide low-vision training for children with visual impairment; and

-(b) to perform such other duties as may be required.
+- (a) to provide low-vision training for children with visual impairment; and - (b) to perform such other duties as may be required.

 Laboratory Technician I, II and III (LT I, II, III)

 (For information: This document is not part of any agreement of service.)